IQSS/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

 Dataset-Level
 ---------------

-Dataset permissions are located under the Edit button on a dataset page.
-The dataset permissions page has two sections: Users/Groups and Roles.
+Dataset permissions are located under Permissions in the Edit button on a dataset page.
+The dataset permissions page has two
+sections: Users/Groups and Roles.

 To give someone access to view your unpublished dataset or edit your published or unpublished dataset, click on the Assign Roles to Users/Groups button in the Users/Groups section.

 File-Level
 ----------------------

+If you have restricted specific files the file-level permissions is where you will need to go to grant users/groups access to specific restricted files.
+Dataset file permissions are located under Permissions in the Edit button on a dataset page.
+The file permissions page has two sections: Users/Groups and Files.

+To give someone access to your restricted files, click on the Grant Access to Users/Groups button in the Users/Groups section.

 Publish Dataset
 ====================